hygraph/skncre-starter-nuxt/README.md

 yarn build
 ```

-Check out the [deployment documentation](https://nuxt.com/docs/getting-started/deployment) for more information.
+Check out the [deployment documentation](https://nuxt.com/docs/getting-started/deployment) for more